Big Changes Come from Small Change.

 - Submit a copy of the IRS tax-exempt letter, if appropriate.

 MiEnergy's Board of Directors chooses individuals to serve on the Operation Round Up Trust Board.
 The trust board members choose where the funds get donated and the amount of the donation based on an application process.

-The trust board members include: Neil Broadwater, of Winona; Beth George, of Houston; Roy Kryzer, Lewiston; Janelle Mahr, of Lime Springs, president; Larry Hafner, of La Crescent; Teresa Ross, of Hokah; Shannon Schmelzer, of Cresco; Perry-O Sliwa of Decorah; and Tom Tibor, of Minnesota City.
+The trust board members include: Neil Broadwater, of Winona; Beth George, of Houston; Roy Kryzer, Lewiston; Janelle Mahr, of Lime Springs, president; Teresa Ross, of Hokah; Shannon Schmelzer, of Cresco; Perry-O Sliwa of Decorah; Tom Tibor, of Minnesota City; and Mike Tuohy, of Chatfield.